Skip to main content

 Aboriginal Culture and Healing Flood Recovery Grant Program

-• Aboriginal people’s unique experiences of trauma are addressed, and healing supported;
+• Aboriginal people’s unique experiences of trauma are addressed and healing supported

 • Aboriginal communities have increased capability to lead recovery and healing.